Rosalind Franklin: Illness, death, and burial

 In mid-1956, while on a work-related trip to the United States, Franklin first began to suspect a health problem.
 While in New York, she found difficulty in zipping her skirt; her stomach had bulged.
-Back in London, Franklin consulted Mair Livingstone, who asked her, "You're not pregnant?" to which she retorted, "I wish I were."
+Back in London, Franklin consulted Mair Livingstone, who asked her, "You're not pregnant?" to which Franklin retorted, "I wish I were."
 Her case was marked "URGENT".
-An operation on 4 September of the same year revealed two tumours in her abdomen.
+An operation on 4 September 1956 revealed two tumours in her abdomen.
 After this period and other periods of hospitalisation, Franklin spent time convalescing with various friends and family members.
 These included Anne Sayre, Francis Crick, his wife Odile, with whom Franklin had formed a strong friendship, and finally with the Roland and Nina Franklin family where Rosalind's nieces and nephews bolstered her spirits.

 Franklin chose not to stay with her parents because her mother's uncontrollable grief and crying upset her too much.
 Even while undergoing cancer treatment, Franklin continued to work, and her group continued to produce results – seven papers in 1956 and six more in 1957.
-At the end of 1957 Franklin again fell ill and she was admitted to the Royal Marsden Hospital.
-On 2 December she made her will.
+At the end of 1957, Franklin again fell ill and she was admitted to the Royal Marsden Hospital.
+On 2 December, she made her will.
 Franklin named her three brothers as executors and made her colleague Aaron Klug the principal beneficiary, who would receive £3,000 and her Austin car.
 Of her other friends, Mair Livingstone would get £2,000, Anne Piper £1,000, and her nurse Miss Griffith £250.
 The remainder of the estate was to be used for charities.

 Franklin returned to work in January 1958 and was also given a promotion to Research Associate in Biophysics on 25 February.
-She fell ill again on 30 March and died a few weeks later on 16 April 1958 in Chelsea, London, of bronchopneumonia, secondary carcinomatosis, and ovarian cancer.
+She fell ill again on 30 March and died a few weeks later at age 37 on 16 April 1958 in Chelsea, London, of bronchopneumonia, secondary carcinomatosis, and ovarian cancer.
 Exposure to X-ray radiation is sometimes considered to be a possible factor in Franklin's illness.

-Other members of her family have died of cancer, and the incidence of gynaecological cancer is known to be disproportionately high among Ashkenazi Jews.
-Franklin's death certificate states: "A Research Scientist, Spinster, Daughter of Ellis Arthur Franklin, a Banker."
-She was interred on 17 April 1958 in the family plot at Willesden United Synagogue Cemetery at Beaconsfield Road in London Borough of Brent.
+Other members of Franklin's family have died of cancer, and the incidence of gynaecological cancer is known to be disproportionately high among Ashkenazi Jews.
+Her death certificate states: "A Research Scientist, Spinster, Daughter of Ellis Arthur Franklin, a Banker."
+Franklin was interred on 17 April 1958 in the family plot at Willesden United Synagogue Cemetery at Beaconsfield Road in London Borough of Brent.
 The inscription on her tombstone reads: